article · Honest answers: checking the claims

 How to vet a training program honestly

 Before paying anyone: ask for independently audited outcomes (not self-reported figures), confirm the credential is real by looking it up directly on the issuing vendor's official site (for example CompTIA, Cisco, Microsoft, AWS, or Google), not on the program's own page — and be wary of a 'certification' that exists only inside the program selling it; and compare the program against the free and official routes for the same goal.
 A legitimate provider will answer these plainly; one that dodges them is telling you something.
-One specific credential-integrity red flag to know: services that offer to sit the proctored exam for you, or sell 'exam dumps' of stolen live questions, promising a guaranteed pass.
-In our dated, web-verified record we found providers marketing exactly this - an exam-proxy service that takes the test for the client, and sites whose core product is dumps for the same certifications they rank.
-Both can violate the certifying body's policies and put a credential at risk, so a 'guaranteed pass' offer is a red flag, not a shortcut.
+One specific credential-integrity red flag to know: services that offer to sit the proctored exam for you, or sell 'exam dumps' of live questions, promising a guaranteed pass.
+Public exam-owner and test-delivery policies are the safer source here: AWS and Cisco describe exam-security enforcement and possible sanctions, while Pearson VUE tells test takers to rely on the exam program's official policies and avoid unauthorized resources.
+A 'guaranteed pass' offer is a red flag, not a shortcut.

 What we won't fake — and why you can trust this

 We won't quote you a 'percent of programs that are scams' or any precise figure here, because no conflict-free source measures it.
 For the same reason we won't invent a placement rate, a 'percent who get hired,' a beginner salary, or odds that a given program 'works' — where real numbers exist, they're occupation-level BLS and O*NET context on the role pages we link to, not personal promises.
 What we can give you is the red-flag list and the questions to ask.
-We sell nothing — no course, no placement service, no affiliate fee — so our only stake is that you make an informed decision and don't get fleeced.
+Nobody pays us to steer you — we sell no course of our own and take no affiliate fee, ever — so our only stake is that you make an informed decision and don't get fleeced.

 If you think you've already been scammed